 Options for the treatment of acute bronchitis in individuals who have asthma include:

-- Antibiotic therapy is given only if the infection is likely caused by bacteria
+- antibiotic therapy, if the infection is likely the result of bacteria

-- Bronchodilators via a nebulizer or metered-dose inhaler if wheezing if present
+- bronchodilators through a nebulizer or metered-dose inhaler, if wheezing is present

-- Chest physical therapy (CPT) or postural drainage to promote coughing up mucus
+- chest physical therapy, or postural drainage, which can promote coughing up mucus

-- Humidifier to increase moisture in the air
+- humidifier use, which can increase moisture in the air

 What you can do to improve your asthmatic bronchitis